Thank you for visiting our website!

 Gyoseishoshi is a legal profession authorized by the Japanese government to prepare and submit documents to government or administrative bodies in order to get a license or approval.

-Among the gyoseishoshi lawyers, Certified Immigration Specialists (shinsei toritsugi gyoseishoshi) registered with the Immigration Bureau are experts in the fields of visa and status of resident’s application.
+Among the gyoseishoshi, Certified Immigration Specialists (shinsei toritsugi gyoseishoshi) registered with the Immigration Bureau are experts in the fields of visa and status of resident’s application.

 Certified Immigration Procedures Legal Specialist/ Licensed English-speaking Guide